 This field shows the current time mode setting.
-Possible settings are UTC, GPS, Local-auto and Local-manual.
-This setting will affect the time displayed on the Time Code Output and any optional Serial Time Output.
-To change the time mode setting use the front-panel keypad/display or the csystimemodeconfig command via the network/serial port.
-Note: Local-auto derives the local offset and DST from the information embedded in the CDMA timing signal.
-Local-manual derives the local offset and DST from information entered by the user.
+Possible settings are UTC, GPS and Local.
+This setting affects the Time Code Output or optional Serial Time Output.
+To change the time mode setting use the gsystimemodeconfig command via the network/serial port.